Cedric Itten: Return to Basel

 Due to Basel's bad start to their 2017–18 season, due strikers transferring out and due to injuries of their replacements, on 13 September 2017 Basel announced that they had recalled striker Itten back from his loan.
 His first goal following his return was the winning goal for the team in the Stadio Comunale (Chiasso) during the 2017–18 Swiss Cup match on 17 September.
 It was the winning goal as Basel won 1–0 against FC Chiasso.
 Until the winter break Itten had 10 domestic league appearances, scoring two goals.

 In January 2018 Itten was loaned to St. Gallen, but never returned to Basel.

 During his period with the club, Itten played a total of 29 games for Basel scoring a total of five goals.
 21 of these games were in the Swiss Super League, three in the Swiss Cup, two in the UEFA competitions (Champions League and Europa League) and three were friendly games.
 He scored three goals in the domestic league, one in the cup and the other was scored during the test games.

 St. Gallen

 On 17 January 2018, Basel announced that Itten would be loaned out to St. Gallen until the end of the season, with an option to buy.
 On 29 June 2018 it was announced that St. Gallen pulled the option and had bought the striker.

 Rangers

 On 4 August 2020, Itten signed for Scottish club Rangers, on a four-year deal and for an undisclosed fee, reported to be £2.7 million.

-On 9 August 2020, Itten made his debut for Rangers in a Scottish Premiership match against St Mirren.
+Cedric was part of the Rangers title winning squad that stopped nine consecutive years of failure in the SPL.
+They stopped their arch-rivals Celtic winning ten championships in a row.